 St. Basil’s Cathedral in Moscow, located in Red Square, is definitely a must-go visit in the Russian capital.
-The entrance costs 500 rubles (it’s free for children up to 16 years old).
+The entrance costs 700 rubles (it’s free for children up to 16 years old).
 In this article I tell you what to see in St. Basil’s Cathedral in Moscow and how to organize your visit (tickets, schedules, duration and guided tours).

 St. Basil’s Cathedral (also known as the Cathedral of the Intercession of the Virgin by the moat) is an Orthodox church on the Red Square in Moscow and constitutes the symbol or icon of the city.